surniaulula/wpsso-google-merchant-feed/readme.txt

 <h3>An XML Feed for Each Language</h3>

-Google Merchant Feeds for your WooCommerce, Easy Digital Downloads, and custom products are automatically available for each installed WordPress language.
+Google merchant XML feeds for your WooCommerce, Easy Digital Downloads, and custom products are automatically created for each available language (as provided by Polylang, WPLM, or installed WordPress languages).

 After activating the WPSSO Google Merchant Feeds add-on, see the SSO &gt; Google Merchant Feeds settings page for a complete list of available feed URLs.